sverx/PSGlib/README.md

 Typical workflow:

-1) You (or a friend of yours) track one or more SN76489 module(s) and SFX(s) using either [Furnace](https://github.com/tildearrow/furnace), [DefleMask](https://www.deflemask.com), [Mod2PSG2](https://www.smspower.org/Music/Mod2PSG2) or VGM Music Maker or whatever other tracker/tool you prefer as long as it supports exporting in VGM format.
-SFXs can be also tracked using the abovementioned tools or generated using the amazing [sn_sfxr](https://harmlesslion.com/sn_sfxr/) sound effects generator, for instance.
+1) You (or a friend of yours) track one or more *SN76489* module(s) and SFX(s) using either [Furnace](https://github.com/tildearrow/furnace), [DefleMask](https://www.deflemask.com), [Mod2PSG2](https://www.smspower.org/Music/Mod2PSG2) or [VGM Music Maker](https://archive.org/details/vgmmaker11) ... or whatever other tracker/tool you prefer as long as it supports exporting in **VGM** format.
+SFXs can also be generated using the amazing [sn_sfxr](https://harmlesslion.com/sn_sfxr/) sound effects generator for instance, and then edited in Mod2PSG2 later as this tool also supports *importing* VGMs.

 2) Use Calindro's [PSGTool](http://www.smspower.org/forums/16925-PSGToolAVGMToPSGConvertor) to convert each VGM file into a PSG file.
 This actually saves you these steps:

-  * Optimize your VGM using Maxim's VGMTool
+ - Optimize your VGM using Maxim's VGMTool

-  * Convert the VGM to PSG file(s) using PSGlib's vgm2psg tool.
+ - Convert the VGM to PSG file(s) using PSGlib's vgm2psg tool.

-  * Compress the PSG file(s) using PSGlib's psgcomp tool (PSGlib's psgdecomp tool can be used to verify that the compression was right)
+ - Compress the PSG file(s) using PSGlib's psgcomp tool (PSGlib's psgdecomp tool can be used to verify that the compression was right)

 3) include PSGlib.inc and 'incbin' all the PSG file(s) to your Z80 ASM source.